 How does that donation process work?

-Beginning on January 2, 2019, individual and corporate donors will be able to apply for tax credits on a Department of Revenue website.
+Beginning in January of each year, an individual and corporate donors will be able to apply for tax credits on a Department of Revenue website.
 The Department will issue rules to define the application process.
 Applications will need to set up an account at mytax.illinois.gov in order to apply to participate in this program.
 Again, it is important that individual donors select Montini Catholic as their designee and corporations select Region II, of which Montini Catholic is a member, as their designee.